Team-Jackdaw/chat-with-NPC/README.md

 2. You can use the command in [Commands](#6-commands) to set the basic configuration of the mod.
 3. For register the NPCs, please read [RegisterNPC](docs/RegisterNPC.md).
 4. For register the Groups, please read [RegisterGroup](docs/RegisterGroup.md).
+5. To know about the configuration of the mod, please read [Configuration](docs/Config.md).

 ## 6. Commands
 - `/npchat` - View configuration status